piyook/ai-colour-picker/README.md

 The loader screen will appear whilst waiting for a response from OpenAI (this can take some time) and the colour pallete will be produced once a response is received.

 Colours can be copied as JSON data to the clipboard to be pasted in a code editor or other software.

-## TO DO

-- Add option to connect to local dockerized Node.js backend service to contact Open AI and remove need for OpenAI API key in the App.
-See <https://github.com/piyook/open-ai-backend>